 Doctors of Chiropractic frequently see patients with carpal tunnel syndrome (CTS).
-It is a very common condition and usually responds well to the non-surgical chiropractic treatment approaches including hand, wrist, elbow, shoulder, and/or neck manipulation, myofascial release techniques, wrist splint use – especially at night, work station evaluation and modifications, physiotherapy modality use, such as electrical stimulation, low level laser therapy, pulsed ultrasound, therapeutic exercises, as well as other treatment approaches.
+It is a very common condition and usually responds well to the non-surgical chiropractic treatment approaches including hand, wrist, elbow, shoulder, and/or neck manipulation, myofascial release techniques, wrist splint use—especially at night, workstation evaluation and modifications, physiotherapy modality use (such as electrical stimulation, low level laser therapy, pulsed ultrasound), therapeutic exercises, and more.

 So, what happens when CTS does not respond to these or other treatment approaches?
 Also, what can be done if problems still persist in patients who have already been operated on for CTS?
 The answer to these questions rests in obtaining a thorough evaluation of the condition including a detailed history and examination to identify different or concurrent conditions that may also need to be treated.
 For example, from an anatomical standpoint, a pinched nerve in the neck, thoracic outlet (shoulder), and/or elbow (pronator tunnel syndrome) may be the primary issue causing carpal tunnel syndrome-like symptoms without there being dysfunction in the carpal tunnel itself.
 In some cases, patients can have BOTH CTS and a pinched nerve above the wrist.
 This would be described as “double or multiple crush syndrome” and both areas must be addressed in order for a successful and satisfying outcome to occur.